snicckers/nicks_blog/_posts/2020-09-10-flight-controller-pt1.md

 ### 1. Controller
 <hr>

-The majority of modern craft, from power steering in cars, to quadcopters, to jet aircraft, must be piloted using a fly-by-wire system.
-Typically, reaction speeds and number of controls required for stable operation exceed human capabilities.
-The result is that when the pilot gives a command, the flight controller figures out how to execute that command.
-A simple, widely-used control method is the proportional-integral-derivative (PID) controller, which acts to reduce error.
+Modern vehicles, such as cars, jets, & helicopters, typically must be controlled using fly-by-wire systmes.
+This is because the number of controls or the reaction speeds required for stable operation exceeds human capabilities.
+This means that when an operator gives a command, the controller figures out how to execute that command safely.
+A simple, widely-used control method is the proportional-integral-derivative (PID) controller.

+Each element in a PID controller acts to reduce error.
 In my case, the error is the difference between the measured angle and the desired angle.
-At this stage I was using a very simple inertial measurement unit (IMU) to detemrine the attitude, but later on I replaced it with my own implementation of a Magdwick Filter, discussed in part 2.
+At this stage I was using a very simple inertial measurement unit (IMU) to detemrine the attitude, but later on I replaced it with my own implementation of a Magdwick Filter.

 Deciding it would be best to incrementally develope the controller, I built a test stand and attached only one motor to the platform.
 Later I would move on to two and then four motors, but for now I needed to get comfortable with PID's.